Paper marbling: In the 21st century

 Marblers still make marbled paper and fabric, even applying the technique to three-dimensional surfaces.
 Aside from continued traditional applications, artists now explore using the method as a kind of painting technique, and as an element in collage.
 In recent decades, international symposia and museum exhibitions featured the art.
-A marbling journal Ink & Gall sponsored the first International Marblers' Gathering held in Santa Fe, New Mexico in 1989.
-Active international groups can be found on social media networks such as Facebook and the International Marbling Network.
+A marbling journal Ink & Gall sponsored the first International Marblers' Gathering held in Santa Fe, New Mexico, in 1989.

+Contemporary designers also employ marbled motifs in graphic design and print design as decorative backgrounds.

 Another adaptation called body marbling has emerged at public events and festivals, applied with non-toxic, water-based neon or ultraviolet reactive paints.